 Lakes & Ponds

 Lake Glacier was created in 1906 by the damming of Mill Creek at the “narrows” as it approached the Mahoning River.
 This 44-acre lake has provided recreational opportunities for many generations.
 Boating and fishing are permitted in season.
 Kayaks and pedal boats are available to rent at the Glacier Boathouse on West Glacier Dr. A passenger boat is available for individual rides and group reservations.
 A barrier-free fishing dock is located along West Glacier Dr. Hikers can access Old Tree Trail and East Glacier Trail.
+Boat racks are available.
 Parking is available at this facility.

 Lake Newport & Wetlands